• Skip to primary navigation

 • 1 cup natural peanut butter

-• 1/4 cup agave nectar (any sweetener works)
+• 1/4 cup agave nectar (honey or maple syrup also works)

 • splash of vanilla extract